 When Mary escaped and arrived in England there had to be an investigation, and proper evidence was needed.
 Maitland, hitherto Mary’s most staunch ally, was detailed to provide it.
 He went to great lengths by manipulating Mary’s and Bothwell’s correspondence.
 The evidence provided would never have passed close examination, and matters had to be ‘huddled up’.

 Mary was not found guilty of any crime, but was sufficiently tarnished in reputation to be retained under house arrest in England.
 Moray was appointed Regent for the infant King James, but within a year he was murdered by Catholics hoping to avenge Mary’s treatment.
 Cecil was never criticised, but then the English wrote the history!

-A much fuller account can be found in Mary Queen of Scots’ Downfall – The Life and Murder of Henry, Lord Darnley by Robert Stedall, published by Pen and Sword Books Limited in November 2017.
+A much fuller account can be found in Mary Queen of Scots’ Downfall – The Life and Murder of Henry, Lord Darnley by Robert Stedall, published by Pen and Sword Books Limited.